datatribe-collective-oy/gdd-app/docs/system-architecture.md

   - Security groups
   - S3
 - All internet-facing traffic is routed through **NGINX**, which:
-  - Hides internal ports
+  - Hides internal ports.
-  - Acts as a security and routing gateway
+  - Acts as a security and routing gateway.
-  - Can be upgraded to a **load balancer** if scaling is needed
+  - Can be upgraded to a **load balancer** if scaling is needed.
+NGINX hides infrastructure complexity and only exposes the necessary interfaces to the user.
     <br><br>
     <img src="./images/1-architechture-and-flow.png" width="500" />